 3.3.1 Information and communications technology (ICT)

-Technological change over the 20-year period since ISCO-88 was developed meant that ISCO-88 was particularly out of date with respect to occupations involved in the provision of goods and services related to information and communications technologies (ICT).
+Technological change over the 20-year period since ISCO-88 was developed meant that ISCO-88 was particularly out of date with respect to occupations involved in the provision of goods and services related to information and communications technology (ICT).
 The significant update and expansion of categories for these occupations allows the identification in ISCO-08 of professional and associate professional occupations in ICT as sub-major groups at the second level of the classification, as shown below.

 25 Information and Communications Technology Professionals